yorkbill/get-support/faq.md

 {: faq}

 The [{{site.data.keyword.IBM_notm}} Academic Initiative](https://www.ibm.com/academic/home){: external} is an {{site.data.keyword.IBM_notm}} corporate program that provides access to the {{site.data.keyword.cloud_notm}} Platform for faculty, students, and researchers at accredited academic institutions.
 Acceptance decisions, length of participation, awarding of credits, and any possible extensions are made by the {{site.data.keyword.IBM_notm}} Academic Initiative Team and not {{site.data.keyword.cloud_notm}} Support. {{site.data.keyword.cloud_notm}} Support also does not provide technical support for accounts that are part of the {{site.data.keyword.IBM_notm}} Academic Initiative Program.
 For more information about the program, see the [{{site.data.keyword.IBM_notm}} Academic Initiative FAQ](https://www.ibm.com/academic/faqs/faqs){: external}.

+## How do I ensure that users in my account get updates for a support case?
+{: #watchlist}
+{: faq}

+As the account owner or as an administrator or editor on the Support Center service, you can add users in the account to the watchlist.
+Users on the watchlist can view and follow the support case's progress.
+For more information, see [Updating your support case's watchlist](/docs/get-support?topic=get-support-contact-watchlist).

+## Do watchlists apply account-wide or to a specific case?
+{: #watchlist-specific}

+Watchlists are specific to each case.
+You must manually add a user to each individual case.
+You can't configure an account to have a list of users that are added to the watchlist for all cases.